mdneuzerling/lambdr/README.md

 ## Installation

-When the package is made available on CRAN it can be installed with:
+The package can be installed from CRAN with:

 ```r
 install.packages("lambdr")